LLNL/AMP/README.md

 All of these can be installed (recommend a custom environment) using `pip install -r requirements.txt`.

 ### Checkpoints and pre-trained models
 Pre-trained (`cifar10/100: ResNet34, WRN`) to reproduce experiments from the paper can be downloaded from the [Google Drive Link](https://drive.google.com/drive/folders/1Pdh693qjUsF_BUtfIQtKpV-QNVyVEA_H).
 The code assumes checkpoints are placed as follows: `ckpt_save/in_dataset/modeltype_seed/model_name` so for example, `ckpts/cifar100/WideResNet_seed_1/ckpt-199.pth`.
 The tarball containing checkpoints already preserves this directory structure, and its location must be specified in the `config.yml` before evaluating.
+We will release the ImageNet checkpoint shortly!

 ### Training your own anchored model